Twitter exec in charge of effort to fact-check Trump has history of anti-Trump posts, called McConnell a 'bag of farts'

 Roth has previously referred to Trump and his team as "ACTUAL NAZIS," mocked Trump supporters by saying that "we fly over those states that voted for a racist tangerine for a reason," and called Senate Majority Leader a "personality-free bag of farts."

 Additionally, Roth urged his followers to unite shortly after Trump's inauguration.
 "The 'you are not the right kind of feminist' backlash to yesterday's marches has begun," Roth wrote on Jan.
 22, 2017.
-"Did we learn nothing from this election."
+"Did we learn nothing from this election?"

 Also on Jan.
 22, 2017, Roth compared senior Trump adviser Kellyanne Conway to Nazi propagandist Joseph Goebbels.

-Roth previously authored a slew of posts referring to "trannies."
+Exacerbating matters, Roth previously authored a slew of posts bluntly referring to what he calls "trannies."
 In 2010, he wrote: "It wouldn't be a trip to New York without at least one big scary tranny."
 In 2012, he tweeted: "A 10 block cab ride can seem so much longer when the driver tells you about that time he thought a tranny hooker was a 'real girl.'"

 When another user criticized his language, Roth held his ground.
 "Trans is a category worth being linguistically destabilized in the same way we did gay with 'fag,'" he wrote.
 "Sorry, but I don’t subscribe to PC passing the buck.
 Identity politics is for everyone."

+Yoel says on his personal website that he received his PhD in Communication from the University of Pennsylvania by "studying privacy and safety on gay social networks."

-Roth's most polemical and political tweets, which were authored in 2016 and 2017 and do not carry any warning label, were resurfaced by The New York Post's Jon Levine as Trump accused Twitter of "interfering in the 2020 Presidential Election" by again acting out of apparent left-wing bias.
+Roth's most polemical and political tweets, which were authored in 2016 and 2017 and do not carry any warning label, were resurfaced as Trump accused Twitter of "interfering in the 2020 Presidential Election" by again acting out of apparent left-wing bias.
 The president vowed to take action.

 Twitter's warning label was placed on Trump's tweets even though a Twitter spokesperson acknowledged to Fox News that Trump's tweet had not broken any of the platform's rules, and even though several experts have called mail-in balloting an invitation to widespread fraud, as Trump said in his tweets.